jonthorell/synth-nu-vinyl-store/README.md

 Keep summernote / crispyforms in config for now.
 In case they will be needed.
 If not needed, remove at the end Maybe remove popper js?
 Keep for now

+.nu tld means now in Swedish so if the site were to be deployed live it would be on a .nu domain

 Apps:

 Core: main-site